sa-interview-project/repo_protect/README.md

 # What is this?

 This repository contains a basic Rails service which automates master branch protection for newly created repos in the `sa-interview-project` GitHub org.
-Each time a new repository is created, a new issue will be created which notifies the repository creator with an @-mention - informing them of the master branch protection in place.
+Once a repository has been created and code is first pushed, a new issue will be created which notifies the code pusher with an @-mention - informing them of the master branch protection in place.

 # How do I use this?

 The service is up and running on Heroku at the URL https://herokuapp.com/repo-protect.
-I've configured the GitHub webhook (which sends a payload when a repo is created) to send a JSON blob to this app's `/receive` endpoint.
+I've configured the GitHub webhook to send a JSON blob to this app's `/receive` endpoint.

-If, however, you'd like to manage this service directly ping @apdarr in order to be added as a collaborator on the Heroku app.
+If, however, you'd like to manage this service directly, ping @apdarr in order to be added as a collaborator on the Heroku app.
 Once you've been added as a collaborator, here's how to operate the `repo-protect` Heroku app:

 1. Install the Heroku CLI if you haven't already.
-2. Be sure you have access to the `repo-protect` app.
-Ping @apdarr if you'd like to be added.
-3. The app has one `worker` and one `web` dyno for operation.
+2. The app has one `worker` and one `web` dyno for operation.
 The status of these dynos can viewed by typing `heroku ps -a repo-protect` at the command-line.
 Unless these dynos are restarted they should both be `up` - thereby indicating they're ready to receive webhooks from GitHub.
-4. You can halt these dynos by running `heroku ps:stop -a repo-protect` in case you might want to temporarily pause the Heroku app from receiving requests.
+3. You can halt these dynos by running `heroku ps:stop -a repo-protect` in case you might want to temporarily pause the Heroku app from receiving requests.
-5. Check out `heroku ps --help` for a few other methods to control the web service's running.
+4. Check out `heroku ps --help` for a few other methods to control the web service's running.

-# In more detail, how does it work:
+# In more detail, how does it work?

 When a user pushes to a GitHub repo, GitHub sends a webhook the app's `/receive` endpoint.
 In GitHub, you can confirm this destination by naviging to the org's Settings -> Webhooks -> and then viewing the Payload URL.

 With the configuration in `routes.rb`, this request is routed to the `ReceiverController#create` method.
 Note that there's a private method called `push_params` in `ReceiverController`.
-This private method acts as a basic Allow List so that only certain param keys are permitted for ingestion.
+This private method acts as a basic Allow List so that only certain param keys are passed to the controller.

-With the right params in place, `ReceiverController#create` passes the Hash payload to a background worker running on a Sidekiq worker.
+With the right params in place, `ReceiverController#create` sends the stripped payload to a background worker running on Sidekiq.
 Sidekiq requires Redis for operation, so I've attached a Heroku Redis instance to the `repo-protect` Heroku app.

 The `app/workers/repo_worker.rb` file then outlines the remainder of this master branch protection automation.
 Note that configuring this automation based on push events instead of when an repo is created.
 In order for master branch protection to exist, there has to be some code or file in the repo.
 A user might create a repo on GitHub, not upload any files to it, or just delete it after creation.
-We wouldn't want to send notifications in this case.
+We wouldn't want to create an Issue in this case.

 As a result, we depend on push events to determine the first and only first time a user actually pushes code so that we can protect the newly pushed master branch.
 Once this repo's master branch has been protected, it's flagged in a `NOTIFIED_REPOS` [config var (which is persisted in Heroku)](https://devcenter.heroku.com/articles/config-vars).
 Future pushes to the same repo don't trigger a new notification as the running service is already aware of their existence.

 To kick off the notification process, this service uses the Octokit gem to interact with the GitHub API, which is authenticated through a GitHub OAuth Token.
 The worker protects the opened repo's master branch with the `:enforce_admins` and `:required_pull_request_reviews` (which requires at least one PR reviewer) restrictions.

-Finally, a new issue is created which pings the user who created the repo.
+Finally, a new issue is created which pings the user who first deployed code to the repo.
 The opened issue quickly outlines the master branch protections in place

 # Who do I contact if I run into issues?